 Read sections of text to see how small ideas connect to the bigger picture.

 As students work with the close reading strategy, their level of understanding improves.
-With the first reading, I see my students navigate through the decoding process with some of the vocabulary, get the gist of the reading, and observe basic information with a pencil in hand to mark it.
+With the first reading, my students aren’t as fluent.
+They get the gist of the reading, and observe basic information with a pencil in hand to mark it.
 They scratch the surface.
-With the second and third visits to the text, we hone in on specific skills, record annotations in the margins of the evidence that proves our thinking and that match the assigned purpose, and share our learning and opinions with one another.
+With the second and third visits to the text, fluency improves.
+We hone in on specific skills, record annotations in the margins that support our thinking and that match the assigned purpose.
+We share our learning and opinions with one another.
 It is through group discussions that we quickly see the depths of understanding our students have achieved.
 Will your kids reread on your state assessment?
-They may not reread a piece three times, but if we can slow them down by getting them to annotate, I think your odds increase.
+Maybe a few.
+I think if we can slow them down by getting them to annotate, they will improve comprehension.

 Choose a variety of texts including songs, poems, articles, ads, and even books.